7 Best Solar Pool Ionizers in 2022 – Reviews & Top Picks

 A solar pool ionizer can be a game-changer when it comes to pool costs.
 Some pool owners can spend more on chlorine in a month than it costs to buy a solar pool ionizer.
 Choosing a quality unit that is the correct size for your pool is critical.

-The Remington RSI-1000 is our top choice because of its ability to clean a 25,000-gallon pool, its fair pricing, and the way it holds up over time.
+The Remington RSI-1000 is our top choice for the best solar pool ionizer because of its ability to clean a 25,000-gallon pool, its fair pricing, and the way it holds up over time.
 If you want a quality unit that will make a difference in the amount of chlorine you use, this is a great choice.

-If budget is your primary concern, then the Xtremepower US is the most budget-friendly solar pool ionizer we could find for the money.
+If budget is your primary concern, then the Xtremepower US is the best solar pool ionizer for the money.
 This unit will support any type of pool less than 32,000 gallons, although it does seem to work quite a bit better for a smaller pool.

 - 2.1 1.
 Remington RSI-1000 Solar Chlorine-Free Ionizer – Best Overall